beancount/beanquery/NOTES.md

 query_parser_test.py

 * This is the SQL parser.
 It uses PLY and it does *not* need to be fast (PLY is just fine for this, no need to introduce C code).

-It produces nested namedtuples to describe the query (this could be formalized a bit more (proto?) but it works nicely now).
+* It produces nested namedtuples to describe the query (this could be formalized a bit more (proto?) but it works nicely now).
+Also, the data structure which describes the query could be made much better, so that in theory another simpler query language could be implemented on top and generate the same query data structure, for example, a simplified ands-of-ors like in Gmail.

 * The HAVING clause is parsed but was never implemented.
 It should be either removed or implemented.